quixio/quix-cli/docs/Reference/local/applications/variables/create.gen.md

 ## Overview

-Edits a variable of the current application
+Creates a variable of the current application

 **Aliases:** create, add